 Kinesiology–PE: Kinesiology and Science Core Courses

-Courses below are Kinesiology listings in the Course Guide unless otherwise indicated.
+Courses are Kinesiology listings in the Course Guide unless otherwise indicated.
 With a few exceptions (Kines 116, 119, 121, 350), Kinesiology course work must be taken after admission into the professional program.

 Chem 103 or 108 (recommended) Chemistry, 4–5 cr